IAmPolarExpress/Bahasa-Indonesia-Ling-508-Project/documents/API_Documentation.md

     "OriginLanguage.MALAY"
 ]
 ```

+(It will also return an identical error to the API method if a word does not exist in the database.)

 This makes it an even more convenient way to do searches than utilizing the API for many people!